Are You Looking to Restore Your Smile?

 The process to get a crown is relatively short.
 Your first visit includes preparing the tooth, taking an impression, and placing a temporary crown.

 During the second office visit, we will set the permanent crown.
-Over the past decade, Drs.
-Jamison and Davis have perfected the crown process to be fast, efficient, and comfortable for our patients.
+Over the past decade, Doctors Sha-Vashtiy Z. Young-Ufeli, and Kimberlyn Atherton have perfected the crown process to be fast, efficient, and comfortable for our patients.
 It’s a great way to restore your smile, your health, and your overall function.

-Your consultation at our Lilburn dental office will include a discussion of the benefits and risks of crowns, pricing, and any other treatment alternatives.
+Your consultation at either of our Lilburn, Alpharetta or Atlanta dental offices will include a discussion of the benefits and risks of crowns, pricing, and any other treatment alternatives.

 A bridge may be used to replace missing teeth, help maintain the shape of your face, and alleviate stress on your bite.